 My “The 5 Hottest IT Service Management (ITSM) Trends and Topics for 2018” article was very popular last year, so here’s another poll-results-related article that looks at what will be hot – in terms of reader interest – in 2019.
-If nothing else, you might be surprised where different topic areas place in the table below.
+If nothing else, you might be surprised where different topic areas place in the table below and which are the hottest ITSM Trends for 2019.

 In my experience, the people who work in ITSM and IT-support roles often find industry statistics to be helpful, reassuring, inspirational, or maybe even unbelievable (which can be both a good and bad thing depending on their credibility).
 And there’s usually significant interest in what their ITSM or IT support peers are doing, or are planning to do.